 The CVE Editorial Board oversees this process.

 CVE has also been used as the basis for entirely new services.
 NIST’s U.S. National Vulnerability Database (NVD)—a "comprehensive cyber security vulnerability database that integrates all publicly available U.S. Government vulnerability resources and provides references to industry resources"—is synchronized with, and based on, the CVE List.
 NVD also includes Security Content Automation Protocol (SCAP) mappings for CVE-IDs.
 SCAP is a method for using specific standards to enable automated vulnerability management, measurement, and policy compliance evaluation (e.g., FISMA compliance) and CVE is one of the open community standards SCAP uses for enumerating, evaluating, and measuring the impact of software problems and reporting results.
+In addition, the U.S. Federal Desktop Core Configuration (FDCC) requires verification of compliance with FDCC requirements using SCAP-validated scanning tools.
 CVE Change Logs is a tool created by CERIAS/Purdue University that monitors additions and changes to the CVE List and allows users to obtain daily or monthly reports.
-MITRE’s Common Weakness Enumeration (CWE™) is a formal dictionary of common software weaknesses that is based in part on the 60,000+ CVE Identifiers on the CVE List, and its Open Vulnerability and Assessment Language (OVAL®) is the standard for determining vulnerability and configuration issues on computer systems using community-developed XML schemas and definitions with its OVAL Vulnerability Definitions based primarily on CVE Identifiers.
+MITRE’s Common Weakness Enumeration (CWE™) is a formal dictionary of common software weaknesses that is based in part on the 65,000+ CVE Identifiers on the CVE List, and its Open Vulnerability and Assessment Language (OVAL®) is the standard for determining vulnerability and configuration issues on computer systems using community-developed XML schemas and definitions with its OVAL Vulnerability Definitions based primarily on CVE Identifiers.

 And in 2011, the International Telecommunication Union’s (ITU-T) Cybersecurity Rapporteur Group, which is the telecom/information system standards body within the treaty-based 150-year-old intergovernmental organization, adopted CVE as a part of its new "Global Cybersecurity Information Exchange techniques (X.CYBEX)" by issuing Recommendation ITU-T X.1520 Common Vulnerabilities and Exposures (CVE), that is based upon CVE’s current Compatibility Requirements, and any future changes to the document will be reflected in subsequent updates to X.CVE.